botclimber/ISIwebservice/README.md

 ### Context

-This is an api service to manage a recipes db.
-The functionalities are:
-- CREATE recipe or Ingredient
-- UPDATE recipe or Ingredient
-- DELETE recipe or Ingredient
-- GET recipe or Ingredient:
-	- GET all
-	- GET one by id
-	- GET random (only in recipes)
+This is an api that provides info about recipes and ingredients, the user can create his own recipes and manage them, also this gives information about beers and it is related with recipes functionality.
+The beers information comes from an external api.

 ## Usage
 ### if locally